|

 were thus used throughout the remainder of the production of the Dan Armstrong instruments.

-Notice the shallow cut string slots used on the earlier earlier tailpiece over that of the later model which is cut
+Notice the shallow cut string slots used on the earlier earlier tailpiece over that of the later model which are cut

 much deeper.
 This change occured as a result of customer complaints.
 More about it can be read in the guitar section.